hadmacker/asd_notes/README.md

 > But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
 > Albert Einstein

-# Celebrities & Significant Individuals within the spectrum
+# Individuals within the spectrum

 ## Confirmed Diagnosis or Self Disclosed